Clare Burrage: Public engagement

 Burrage has taken part in several public engagement activities, including I'm a Scientist, Get Me Out of Here.
 She was part of a pairing program with a member of parliament and has presented her work at the Palace of Westminster.
 She has taken part in the Edinburgh International Festival and Hay Festival.
 She was selected by the British Council to represent the UK in Science Alive in Hong Kong.
 She has taken part in the award-winning physics video series Sixty Symbols.

 Burrage was interviewed by Morgan Freeman in season 2 of Through the Wormhole.

+Recognition

+Burrage won the 2015 Institute of Physics Maxwell Medal and Prize.
+In 2023, Burrage was awarded the Blavatnik Award for Young Scientists in the UK for her work on dark energy.
+In 2025, she was awarded the Royal Society's Rosalind Franklin Prize, giving her award lecture on 21 October 2025.